 Communications teams that will be considered for the Team of the Year award will be those that have had clearly stated goals for the year (increase in donations, members, awareness, legislative action, etc.), formulated a strategy and successfully executed that strategy.
 Results should be measurable and listed in detail.
 Include names and roles of all team members, and demonstrate how the team worked together to achieve stated goals.

-All entries must be submitted by November 10, 2017.
-Finalists will be notified in January 2018 and honored during a luncheon in March 2018 in D.C.
+All entries must be submitted by November 16, 2018.
+Finalists will be notified in January 2019 and honored during an awards ceremony in March 2019.

 National and international entries are accepted.